cleonps/GitHub-Viewer/README.md

 # GitHub Viewer
-A Viewer of Gists and Repos from GitHub.
+A Viewer of Gist and Repo files from GitHub.

 - iOS 11+
 - Swift 5